-This free program is for students aged 12 –15 with a passion for art, a curiosity for learning in a museum environment, and a craving for new experiences with artists and peers.
-Mentored by SBMA Senior Teaching Artist Tina Villadolid, participants dive into the themes of a current exhibition and/or a featured artist during a session of six weekly classes.
-Inspired by these themes, students create art in a variety of mediums, showcase their resulting artwork, and lead activities connected to their discoveries at a culminating event.
-Some sessions include interaction with a visiting Artist-in-Residence or local artists.
+This free program is for students aged 12 – 14 with a passion for art, a curiosity for learning in a museum environment, and a craving for new experiences with artists and peers.
+Mentored by an SBMA Teaching Artist participants dive into the themes of a current exhibition and/or a featured artist during a session of four – six weekly classes.
+Inspired by these themes, the group creates art in a variety of mediums, showcases their resulting artwork, and leads activities connected to their discoveries at a culminating event.

 Classes take place 4 – 6 pm on Thursdays at the Santa Barbara Museum of Art or Ridley-Tree Education Center at McCormick House.
 There is a 12-student capacity and enrollment is on a first-come, first-served basis.
 Participants must be able to commit to all classes and the culminating event dates within each session.